chayward3113/chayward3113.github.io/README.md

     * This is a list of [GitHub themes](https://pages.github.com/themes/)
     * This is a list of [GitHub remote-themes](https://github.com/topics/remote-theme)
     * This is [the theme I used](https://github.com/coogie/oscailte).
-* If you are looking for an in-depth overview of GitHub pages and how it works then checkout [Quickstart for GitHub Pages](https://docs.github.com/en/pages/quickstart).
+* If you are looking for an in-depth overview of GitHub pages and how it works, then checkout [Quickstart for GitHub Pages](https://docs.github.com/en/pages/quickstart).
 * If you are new to GitHub, you can learn more about its power and capabilities through it's [documentation](https://docs.github.com/en), I recommend starting with the [About GitHub and Git](https://docs.github.com/en/get-started/start-your-journey/about-github-and-git) page.

 ## Authors and Acknowledgements